Podcast Bros: Inside the Movement That Replaced Mainstream Media

 Chris Williamson: The Relentless Benchmarker (Type 3)

-Chris Williamson is the only non-5, non-8 at the center of the network.
+Williamson is the only non-5, non-8 at the center of the network.
 As a Type 3 (the Achiever), he brings the drive to become the lessons he learns.
 A 5 learns information and shares it.
-An 8 tests information against experience.
-A 3 absorbs information and transforms himself.
+An 8 tests it against experience.
+A 3 absorbs it and transforms himself.

 What Makes a Moment Go Viral